LaFerraille/Graph-based-segmentation-for-car-detection-in-Mario-Kart/README.md

 where $P$ are the predicted masks and $GT$ are the ground truths.

-As shown in Table \ref{tab:miuo_results}, the two methods give similar results, with a slightly better performance for the Boykov-Kolmogorov method (higher MIoU and smaller variance).
+The two methods give similar results, with a slightly better performance for the Boykov-Kolmogorov method (higher MIoU and smaller variance).

 | Method               | mIoU            |
 |----------------------|-----------------|